vssouza/rankings-core/README.md

   You can continue using `computeStandings({ mode: "swiss" | "roundrobin" })` as before.

 - **New:** `mode: "singleelimination"` is now supported by the same unified `computeStandings()` API.
-  It introduces a new `elimRound` field in results to indicate how far each player advanced.
+  It introduces a new `eliminationRound` field in results to indicate how far each player advanced.
-  Example: in a 4-player bracket (maxRound = 2), the champion gets `elimRound = 3`.
+  Example: in a 4-player bracket (maxRound = 2), the champion gets `eliminationRound = 3`.

 - **New type exports:**
   - `ComputeSingleElimOptions` for configuration
-  - `SingleElimStandingRow` for output type with `elimRound`
+  - `SingleElimStandingRow` for output type with `eliminationRound`

 - **Double-loss support:** both players can be given `MatchResult.LOSS` in the same pairing.
   Just make sure both sides are explicitly recorded.